 You can also click here to register your ornament.

-This year’s unique ornament pays tribute to our world-renowned wine country and the 40th anniversary of the founding of the Willamette Valley American Viticultural Area (AVA).
+This year's unique ornament pays tribute to our world-renowned mountain biking trails and multi-use paths that support a wide range of users across the Willamette Valley.

 For more information, read the sweepstakes rules for the Willamette Valley Ornament Hunt.